 Unfortunately, the terms acquire and release semantics appear to be in even worse shape than the term lock-free, in that the more you scour the web, the more seemingly contradictory definitions you’ll find.
 Bruce Dawson offers a couple of good definitions (credited to Herb Sutter) about halfway through this white paper.
 I’d like to offer a couple of definitions of my own, staying close to the principles behind C++11 atomics:

-Acquire semantics is a property which can only apply to operations which read from shared memory, whether they are read-modify-write operations or plain loads.
+Acquire semantics is a property that can only apply to operations that read from shared memory, whether they are read-modify-write operations or plain loads.
 The operation is then considered a read-acquire.
-Acquire semantics prevent memory reordering of the read-acquire with any read or write operation which follows it in program order.
+Acquire semantics prevent memory reordering of the read-acquire with any read or write operation that follows it in program order.

-Release semantics is a property which can only apply to operations which write to shared memory, whether they are read-modify-write operations or plain stores.
+Release semantics is a property that can only apply to operations that write to shared memory, whether they are read-modify-write operations or plain stores.
 The operation is then considered a write-release.
-Release semantics prevent memory reordering of the write-release with any read or write operation which precedes it in program order.
+Release semantics prevent memory reordering of the write-release with any read or write operation that precedes it in program order.